 Scripture Reading: Proverbs 31 …

 With all of the changes in the world around us, one of the most often-debated is the role of women in the family, in the church and in the world.
-In our nation we seem to have gone from "a woman's place is in the home" to "a woman can do anything a man can do."
-Some have attempted to make a biblical case for each of these positions without realizing that they are carrying into the discussion their own thoughts and then finding passages of Scripture to support what they want to believe.
-Sadly, that is true with any number of subjects.
 You and I always have to be sure that we approach the Bible with open minds so that we hear what GOD has to say, not what our traditions, our culture or other people have planted into our pattern of thinking.
 What does GOD have to say about the role of women in the family, in the church and in the world?

 While Proverbs 31 does not cover all of these areas, it does help to lay down some unchanging principles that govern the lives of husbands and wives and a woman's role in other areas as well.
 The chapter starts out, however, with some words about the behavior of kings.
 What is interesting is that these are "sayings of King Lemuel - an oracle his mother taught him" (31:1).
 We don't know exactly who King Lemuel was, but it is significant that it was his mother who taught him his ethics.
 From the beginning of his proverbs Solomon instructed his sons (and daughters) to listen to the instruction of their fathers AND their mothers.
 Mothers have a vital role in working alongside their husbands in the training and instruction of their children.
 In fact, mothers often have a greater role due simply to the time spent with their children.

 Back to Proverbs 31 … verse 10 introduces a question that is at the same time a statement: "A wife of noble character who can find?"
-What follows is a description of a woman who in our words, "does it all!"
+What follows is a description of a woman who in our words "does it all!"
 This remarkable woman not only fulfills the role of a wife often thought of today, but goes far beyond what most imagine the Bible to say.
 It begins by saying that "her husband has full confidence in her and lacks nothing of value.
 She brings him good, not harm, all the days of her life" (31:10-12).
 This does NOT mean that a woman has no value if she is not married.
 Other passages of Scripture deal with that.
 But in speaking of wives, it is clear that "a wife of noble character" is a blessing to her husband in countless ways.
 And that character arises from her relationship with God and her willingness to fulfill her calling as a wife and mother.
-Somehow our culture has made that out to be a bad thing, but in God's kingdom it is crucial to the well-being of the marriage, the family, the church and the world.

-The godly woman understands that her first priority, after God, is her responsibilities in her home and everything that pertains to her family.
-As Proverbs 31 makes clear, that doesn't mean that she does nothing outside of her home, but that it all relates to her family: "She speaks with wisdom, and faithful instruction is on her tongue.
+Whether married or single, the godly woman understands that her first priority is to serve the Lord, and she does that in her family, in the church and in the world around her.
+"She speaks with wisdom, and faithful instruction is on her tongue.
 She watches over the affairs of her household and does not eat the bread of idleness" (31:26-27).
-So he concludes, "Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.
+"Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.
 Give her the reward she has earned, and let her works bring her praise at the city gate" (31:30-31).

-Thank the Lord for the joy and opportunity of serving others, beginning with your family, friends and neighbors (everyone is your neighbor!), and your life will fly by quickly as you live as a light in the darkness, pointing people to the God you serve … the One who gave His Son for you!
+Whether you are a woman or a man, thank the Lord for the joy and opportunity of serving others, beginning with your family, friends and neighbors (everyone is your neighbor!), and then your life will fly by quickly as you live as a light in the darkness, pointing people to the God whom you serve … the One who gave His Son for you!

 "O Lord, my God, Your Word is truly a lamp unto my feet and a light unto my path.
 Your truth brings freedom from the influence of the lies of the evil one that cause divisions and rivalry and frustration and anger and a whole host of negative thoughts, emotions and actions that destroy families and your church and even entire cultures.
 Knowing You and following Jesus, as Your Spirit works within us, leads to satisfaction and joy as all that we do becomes an offering to You, our Father in heaven.
 Help ME to accept my role in this life, trusting in Your promise of an eternal inheritance bought for me and all who believe by the blood of Christ.
 In Jesus' name, Amen"